-The Bank's credit provision is primarily associated with its uninsured non-prime mortgage loans, consisting of its RFA Alternative uninsured mortgages, its purchased uninsured mortgages, and its construction loans.
-The Bank has developed a PD Model for calculating the allowance for credit losses for its uninsured mortgage portfolio.
+The Bank's credit provision incorporates its originated single-family portfolio, its purchased mortgages, and its commercial and construction loans, as well as outstanding commitments on these portfolios.
+The Bank has developed a PD Model for calculating the allowance for credit losses for its uninsured single-family mortgage portfolio.
 The adequacy of the allowance is evaluated by management and may be adjusted to incorporate specific information or one-time events that have not yet been captured by the model.

-As discussed above under COVID-19 Pandemic and Credit Risk, the Bank is vulnerable to the negative economic impacts of COVID-19.
-To ensure the effects of this economic shock event had been considered in credit risk ratings and the Bank's modelling process, a number of reasonable and supportable qualitative adjustments were applied based on the application of expert credit judgement.
-In response to a third wave, and the slow roll-out of the vaccination program, the Bank has adopted a more pessimistic outlook of the economy which has been reflected in the scenario weights.
+As discussed above, the Bank is vulnerable to the negative economic impacts of COVID-19..
+In response to the pandemic, and the uncertainty as it relates to the economy, the Bank has adopted a more pessimistic outlook of the economy compared to before the pandemic, which has been reflected in the scenario weights.